nucypher/nucypher/docs/source/architecture/worklock.rst

             \text{stake size} = \frac{\text{(your bonus ETH - x)}}{\text{(bonus ETH supply - x)}} \times \text{remaining NU}

- - Additionally, there is more than one whale escrow, which would also cause the bonus ETH supply to reduce as well
+ - Additionally, there is more than one whale escrow, which would also cause the bonus ETH supply to reduce as well.
  - Instead the following `whale resolution` algorithm is employed:

     #.
-Select the smallest whale bonus ETH escrow; in this case 6,100 ETH from `whale_1` < 6,300 ETH from `whale_2`
+Select the smallest whale bonus ETH escrow; in this case 6,390 ETH from `whale_1` < 6,750 ETH from `whale_2`
     #.
-Equalize the bonus ETH whale escrows for all other whales (in this case, just `whale_2` i.e. just you) to be the smallest whale bonus escrow i.e. 6,100 ETH in this case
+Equalize the bonus ETH whale escrows for all other whales (in this case, just `whale_2` i.e. just you) to be the smallest whale bonus escrow i.e. 6,390 ETH in this case
     #.
-Since your bonus ETH escrow is > 6,100 ETH, you will be refunded
+Since your bonus ETH escrow is > 6,390 ETH, you will be refunded

         .. math::

-            6,300 ETH - 6,100 ETH = 200 ETH
+            6,750 ETH - 6,390 ETH = 360 ETH

     #.
 This reduces the resulting bonus ETH supply which will now be

         .. math::

-            42,000 ETH - 200 ETH = 41,800 ETH
+            45,000 ETH - 200 ETH = 44,640 ETH

     #.
 We now need to calculate the bonus ETH refunds based on the updated bonus ETH supply, and the maximum stake size.
     #.
 Remember that everyone is allocated a 15,000 NU minimum, and the maximum stake size is 30,000,000 NU, so the most that can be allocated to you from the remaining NU is